InterCure Announces Record Fourth Quarter and Fiscal Year End 2022 Results

 Strong balance sheet with over $95 million cash

-NEW YORK, TORONTO, and HERZLIYA, Israel, March 31, 2023 (GLOBE NEWSWIRE) -- InterCure Ltd. (NASDAQ: INCR) (TSX: INCR.U) (TASE: INCR) (dba Canndoc) ("InterCure" or the “Company”) is pleased to announce its financial and operating results for the fourth quarter and year ended December 31, 2022.
+NEW YORK, TORONTO, and HERZLIYA, Israel, March 31, 2023 (GLOBE NEWSWIRE) -- InterCure Ltd. INCR INCR INCR (dba Canndoc) ("InterCure" or the "Company") is pleased to announce its financial and operating results for the fourth quarter and year ended December 31, 2022.
 All amounts are expressed in New Israeli Shekels (NIS) or Canadian dollars ($), unless otherwise noted.

 Full Year 2022 Key Financial & Operating Highlights (Cannabis Sector)